Gateway Cities Freeway Supporters Skeptical of Metro Multimodal and Equity Objectives

 Negrete wasn’t alone in criticizing Metro.
 Bill Pagett, City Engineer for the cities of Bell and Paramount, stated “I hate to see that all of a sudden maybe the on-freeway improvements is going to go to multimodal rather than getting rid of our hot spots.”
 Hot spots refers to Metro’s $10+ billion dollar SR-91/I-605/I-405 “Hot Spots” Program in which the agency is widening numerous freeways, ramps, and roads throughout the Gateway Cities and much of the San Gabriel Valley.

-The TAC engineers, especially GCCOG Engineer and I-5 Joint Powers Authority Executive Director Yvette Kirin, pressed Metro to provide engineers not just objectives, but clear instructions – in the form of codes, regulations, manuals and metrics.
-“I know there’s a lot of talking about the strategies and policies,” Kirin asked, “but… if you’re able to give us any insight on… how these tools are applied and what the outcomes of them are, so we get to get that menu of options.”
+The TAC engineers, especially GCCOG Engineer and I-5 Joint Powers Authority Executive Director Yvette Kirrin, pressed Metro to provide engineers not just objectives, but clear instructions – in the form of codes, regulations, manuals and metrics.
+“I know there’s a lot of talking about the strategies and policies,” Kirrin asked, “but… if you’re able to give us any insight on… how these tools are applied and what the outcomes of them are, so we get to get that menu of options.”

 Metro Office of Equity and Race Senior Director Naomi Iwasaki stressed equity as both a process and an outcome.
-When Iwasaki cited an example of Metro using equity assessments to evaluate the agency’s own proposals to better serve Metro bus riders, Kirin responded “Do you know how would it [the equity assessment] be applied to an arterial or a freeway project?
+When Iwasaki cited an example of Metro using equity assessments to evaluate the agency’s own proposals to better serve Metro bus riders, Kirrin responded “Do you know how would it [the equity assessment] be applied to an arterial or a freeway project?
 How would [it] influence… the environmental document and mitigations that might result from it?”
 Iwasaki responded stressing the importance of projects serving historically marginalized demographic groups.

 As the meeting drew on Negrete kept rounding his 98 percent figure up to “everybody.”
 He characterized his work (which included supporting demolishing dozens of Santa Fe Springs homes in the way of widening the 5 and 605 Freeways) as somehow benefitting everybody, not based on those “racial or socioeconomic or gender or disability” historically marginalized demographic groups.
 Negrete stated: